-Capital of Community Bank consists of
+CET 1 Capital of Community Bank consists of

 - i.
-Paid-up Capital,
+Paid up Capital

 - ii.
-Statutory Reserve and
+Statutory Reserve

 - iii.
-Retained Earnings.
+Retained Earnings and

+- iv.
+Actuarial Gain.

 Community Bank does not have 'Additional Tier 1 (AT 1)' Capital since it did not issue any instrument that meets the qualifying criteria for Additional Tier 1 Capital.